top of page

 A Series of Pugilist (Fighter) Posters

-Bavarian Brewing Co. c.
+BAVARIAN'S SELECT BEER c.
 1958.
-After Bavarian changed the design of their label in 1957, they changed their slogan initially to ...brewed nature's way.
-However, a year later they modified their slogan to …brewed the old world way, while the Bavarian Girl was an ambassadress for the brewery traveling to Germany - and the "old world."
+After Bavarian changed the design of their label in 1957, they changed their slogan initially to "...brewed nature's way."
+However, a year later they modified their slogan to "…brewed the old world way" while the Bavarian Girl was an ambassadress for the brewery traveling to Germany - and the "old world."
+Shortly after Bavarian Brewing Co. merged with International Breweries Inc. (IBI) in 1959 the slogan changed again to "brewed MEL-O-DRY to satisfy."

 Trademark from Tray B in B.png